 The importance of digital to the future of the hospitality sector appears to be hitting home.
 According to a Forbes Travel Guide survey of hotel executives around the world, 70 percent of them see improved guest personalization as their number one business priority, while guestroom technology upgrades and improving Wi-Fi capabilities ranked three and four.
 What now seems clear is that hoteliers and hospitality providers who ignore digital technology and its role in their business risk falling behind the competition.

-Discover how Guoman Hotels Group improved staff performance, customer services and billing accuracy, and why Louvre Hotels Group used an Akamai solution, delivered by Orange, to improve performance of its global website and booking system.
+Discover why Louvre Hotels Group used an Akamai solution, delivered by Orange, to improve performance of its global website and booking system.

 I’ve been writing about technology for around 15 years and today focus mainly on all things telecoms - next generation networks, mobile, cloud computing and plenty more.
 For Futurity Media I am based in the Asia-Pacific region and keep a close eye on all things tech happening in that exciting part of the world.